 Another option for travel is Metrorail.
 This is a regional service providing stops from the city of Leander to downtown Austin.
 There are nine stops, and the service operates six days a week (Monday through Saturday).
 Single rides on the Metrorail will cost $3.50 or $7 for a day pass.

 Residents with school-aged children will want to contact the Austin Independent School District in advance of the relocation.
 The district has 125 schools spread throughout the city with a budget of $1.7 billion each year.
 They educate about 75,000 students with a teaching staff of around 5,484.
 That leaves a teacher-to-student ratio of 1:15.
 In addition to the city limits, children living in San Leanna, Sunset Valley, and rural areas in Travis County are also served by this organization.

-Colleges and universities also contribute to the quality of life for the students.
+Colleges and universities also contribute to the quality of life of students.
+Austin is a bustling college town.
 The University of Texas - Austin is one of the largest schools in the nation and is popular for its engineering, social sciences, business, management, and marketing programs.
 The university offers 170 fields of study to its undergraduate.
 Other higher education institutions are Southwestern University and St. Edwards University.

 Arriving In Austin

-Live music, great food, and warm weather all continue to draw people to Austin, and the strong technology, education, and health care industries provide many employment opportunities when they get here.
-Plan your trip to Austin today to see why people are flocking here from all around the country.
+Live music, great food, and warm weather all continue to draw people to Austin, and the strong technology, education, and healthcare industries provide many employment opportunities when they get here.
+Plan your trip to the big city of Austin today to see why people are flocking here from all around the country.